awsdocs/amazon-vpc-user-guide/doc_source/working-with-flow-logs.md

       1. For **S3 bucket ARN**, specify the Amazon Resource Name \(ARN\) of the existing Amazon S3 bucket to which to publish the flow log data\.

          You can also specify a subfolder in the bucket\.
 To specify a subfolder in the bucket, use the following ARN format: `bucket_ARN/subfolder_name/`\.
 For example, to specify a subfolder named `my-logs` in a bucket named `my-bucket`, use the following ARN: `arn:aws:s3:::my-bucket/my-logs/`\.
+You cannot use `AWSLogs` as a subfolder name\.
+This is a reserved term\.
 **Note**
 We automatically create a resource policy and attach it to the specified Amazon S3 bucket\.
 For more information, see [Amazon S3 Bucket Permissions for Flow Logs](flow-logs-s3.md#flow-logs-s3-permissions)\.